Qiskit/qiskit-code-assistant-jupyterlab/GETTING_STARTED.md

 ### Code Migration Feature

-The Qiskit Code Assistant includes a powerful code migration feature that helps you modernize legacy Qiskit code:
+The Qiskit Code Assistant includes a code migration feature that helps you modernize legacy Qiskit code:

 #### How to Use